 5. Send out Contacts

-With multiple levels of connections, you need to organise your contacts.
-Export linkedin contacts to another contact or people management system and for this, go to ‘Network’, then ‘Contacts’, and then ‘My Connections’.
+With multiple levels of connections, you need to organize your contacts.
+Export LinkedIn contacts to another contact or people management system and for this, go to ‘Network’, then ‘Contacts’, and then ‘My Connections’.
 Now scroll down to the bottom and click on the option ‘Export connections’.
 Use either .csv or .vcf file to export your contacts.

 In some cases, to identify any contacts in a huge collection of connections, it may become burdensome to locate them unless you have their additional information.
 For such case, deleting unnecessary connections that are not having much value to you.

 6. InMaps: Map Virtualisation

 Image Source: jonny goldstein